 - People may have a severe hacking cough, but it usually does not produce sputum.

 Between 5 and 10 million people get pneumonia in the United States each year.
 More than 1 million people are hospitalized due to the condition.
 In 2015, pneumonia was the 5th most common cause of hospitalization in the US.

 Although the majority of people with pneumonia respond well to treatment, the infection kills 40,000 to 70,000 people each year.
 In 2020, SARS-CoV-2 infection has dramatically increased these numbers.

 Men with CAP tend to fare worse than women.

 The death rate for CAP can range from well below 5% in mildly ill outpatients to 10% to 30% in seriously ill patients who need to be admitted to a hospital.
 If pneumonia develops in patients already hospitalized for other conditions, or those in a nursing home, death rates can be much higher.
-This is especially true for anyone who is on a ventilator.
+This is true for anyone who is on a ventilator.

 Very Young Children

 Small children who develop pneumonia and survive are at risk for developing lung problems in adulthood, including chronic obstructive pulmonary disease (COPD).
-Patients with a history of pneumonia and other respiratory illnesses in childhood are more than twice as likely to die of COPD as those without a history of childhood respiratory disease.
+People with a history of pneumonia and other respiratory illnesses in childhood are more than twice as likely to die of COPD as those without a history of childhood respiratory disease.

 Pneumonia poses a special hazard for pregnant women, possibly due to changes in a pregnant woman's immune system.
 This complication can lead to premature labor and increases the risk of death during pregnancy.

-Patients With An Impaired Immune System
+Patients With an Impaired Immune System

 Patients With Serious Medical Conditions